mhogomchungu/media-downloader/README.md

 #### Prerequisite for Microsoft Windows

-1. Make sure you have access to the internet before you run media-downloader for the first time because it will attempt to use the internet to download the latest version of youtube-dl.
+1. Make sure you have access to the internet before you run media-downloader for the first time because it will attempt to use the internet to download the latest version of yt-dlp.

 #### Installer for Microsoft Windows

-Installer for Microsoft Windows is [here](https://github.com/mhogomchungu/media-downloader/releases/download/1.7.0/MediaDownloader-1.7.0.setup.exe).
+Installer for Microsoft Windows is [here](https://github.com/mhogomchungu/media-downloader/releases/download/1.8.0/MediaDownloader-1.8.0.setup.exe).

 #### Portable version for Microsoft Windows

 A portable version is a self contained version that keeps everything in the application folder.

-Portable version for Microsoft Windows is [here](https://github.com/mhogomchungu/media-downloader/releases/download/1.7.0/MediaDownloader-1.7.0.zip).
+Portable version for Microsoft Windows is [here](https://github.com/mhogomchungu/media-downloader/releases/download/1.8.0/MediaDownloader-1.8.0.zip).

 ### Binary packages for Linux distributions